Invitational Fellowships for Research in Japan

 3. That the applicant (host researcher) and candidate have established contact in advance and created a concrete activity plan.

 Document reviews are conducted by three examiners for each application.
-Based on contents of the application, experts in the document review section are assigned to conduct the review.
+Based on contents of the application, experts in the subject field are assigned to conduct the review.

 Based on the document review scores, applications are referred for panel review, through which a specified number of applicants are selected in each of the panel review section.